strikles/atac/README.md

 **Denying neuro-rights to the population is high-treason.**

 * say yes to neuro-rights
-* say no to the "homo sovieticus" initiative of Jasper Kums and Colegio Militar alumni to pair cybertorure with blue whale suicide games covered with psychiatric fraud
+* say no to the "homo sovieticus" initiative of pairing abuse of bio-photonics to bypass physical ban and exact extrajudicial cybertorure sentences as interactive blue-whale suicide games covered with psychiatric fraud

 **Criminal association to those abusing bio-photonics (a medium that could solve so many problems and improve our quality of life so dramatically) to instead simulate Van Gogh syndrome with vibro-tactile cyber-torture, induce synthetic psychosis and simulate mental illness, directing violence to elderly parents at the end of their life, women and children (even a renal patient on Xmas day) as a gamble, whilst articulating tongues (even inside a church) is so repugnant, so disgusting and so unholy it will not be tolerated.
 For the rest of my life this will be my cause!**